-- 1. Follow the procedure in Before working inside your computer. - CAUTION: Solid-state drives are fragile.
-Exercise care when handling the solid-state drive. - CAUTION: To avoid data loss, do not remove the solid-state drive while the computer is in sleep or on state. - 2.
-Remove the base cover.
+CAUTION: Solid-state drives are fragile.
+Exercise care when handling the solid-state drive.

+CAUTION: To avoid data loss, do not remove the solid-state drive while the computer is in sleep or on state.

+2. Remove the base cover.

-The following image indicates the location of the solid-state drive and provides a visual representation of the removal procedure.
+The following image indicates the location of the solid-state drive 2 and provides a visual representation of the removal procedure.

 - 1. Remove the screw (M2x2) that secures the solid-state drive thermal bracket and the solid-state drive 2 to the system board. - 2.
-Slide the solid-state drive thermal bracket from the alignment post and lift it from the system board. - 3.
-Slide and remove the solid-state drive 2 from the solid-state drive slot. - NOTE: The size of the solid-state drive thermal bracket varies based on the storage type.
-A solid-state drive thermal bracket that is designed for an M.2 2280 drive cannot accommodate an M.2 2230 drive and vice versa.
+Slide the solid-state drive thermal bracket from the peg and lift it from the system board.

+3. Slide and remove the solid-state drive 2 from the solid-state drive slot.